ramibaraka/wishlist/README.md

 # wishlist
-An app for keeping track of future purchases
+A Swift 3.0 app using CoreData for keeping track of future purchases